 Maritha Lightbourne, Head of Finance and Operations

 Maritha is Head of Finance and Operations and joined the PPI in June 2005.
 Maritha is responsible for the day to day operational duties of the Institute, accounts and HR.
 Maritha is also Company Secretary and works closely with the Board of Council and Senior Management on Governance.

 Before joining the PPI, Maritha worked closely with the Management Team in a voluntary youth organisation constructing life skill programmes for youth workshops, managing various projects and youth events within the organisation.

 Maritha started her career as a Junior Accounts Assistant at Chrysalis Music while volunteering her time to assist in the administration of a not for profit organisation.

 Maritha has a FdA Business and Management qualification from Greenwich University, a NVQ3 in Business & Administration and a NVQ2 in the AAT (Association of Accounting Technicians).
-Maritha is currently studying a MSc in Charity Accounting and Financial Management with Cass Business School, City University London.
+Maritha is currently studying a MSc in Voluntary Sector Management with Cass Business School, City University London.